 Depending on the error message displayed on your screen, try the following solutions.

-- Too many users: there are too many connections set up on this Smart Wi-Fi hotspot.
-We advise you to look for another Smart Wi-Fi hotspot.
+- Too many users: there are too many connections set up on this Public Wi-Fi hotspot.
+We advise you to look for another Public Wi-Fi hotspot.

 - Session limit exceeded: you have reached the maximum amount of connections.
 Your account can only be used by one device at a time.